-Comments may be submitted to: Jill F. Cramer, 1101 Mail Service Center, Raleigh, NC 27699-1101; email jill.cramer@labor.nc.gov
+Comments may be submitted to: Jill F. Cramer, 1101 Mail Service Center, Raleigh, NC 27699-1101; email dol.rules@labor.nc.gov

-Comment period ends: January 31, 2022
+Comment period ends: August 30, 2024

-Procedure for Subjecting a Proposed Rule to Legislative Review: If an objection is not resolved prior to the adoption of the rule, a person may also submit written objections to the Rules Review Commission after the adoption of the Rule.
+Procedure for Subjecting a Proposed Rule to Legislative Review: If an objection is not resolved prior to the adoption of the rule, a person may also submit a written objection to the Rules Review Commission.
 If the Rules Review Commission receives written and signed objections after the adoption of the Rule in accordance with G.S.
 150B-21.3(b2) from 10 or more persons clearly requesting review by the legislature and the Rules Review Commission approves the rule, the rule will become effective as provided in G.S.
 150B-21.3(b1).
 The Commission will receive written objections until 5:00 p.m. on the day following the day the Commission approves the rule.
-The Commission will receive those objections by mail, delivery service, hand delivery, or facsimile transmission.
-If you have any further questions concerning the submission of objections to the Commission, please call a Commission staff attorney at 984-236-1850.
+The Commission will receive letters via U.S. Mail, private courier service, or hand delivery to 1711 New Hope Church Road, Raleigh, North Carolina, or via email to oah.rules@oah.nc.gov.
+If you have any further questions concerning the submission of objections to the Commission, please review 26 NCAC 05 .0110 or call a Commission staff attorney at 984-236-1850.

-Fiscal impact.
+Fiscal in npact.
 Does any rule or combination of rules in this notice create an economic impact?
 Check all that apply.

-- \boxtimes State funds affected
+State funds affected

-- Local funds affected
+Local funds affected

-- Substantial economic impact (>= \$1,000,000)
+Substantial economic impact (>= \$1,000,000)

-- \boxtimes Approved by OSBM
+Approved by OSBM

-- No fiscal note required
+$\overline{\boxtimes}$ No fiscal note required